-Owning a new puppy can be a very exciting (and busy!) time for pet owners.
-There are some crucial health care measures that need to be taken to ensure your new puppy gets the best start in life.
+Owning a new puppy or kitten can be a very exciting (and busy!) time for pet owners.
+There are some crucial health care measures that need to be taken to ensure your new furry freind gets the best start in life.

-Heartworm prevention is even more important – the best way to prevent heartworm is with injectable medication administered by your vet, this removes the possibility of forgetting to give a dose as one missed monthly heartworm dose can result in heartworm infection.
+For puppies heartworm prevention is even more important – the best way to prevent heartworm is with injectable medication administered by your vet, this removes the possibility of forgetting to give a dose as one missed monthly heartworm dose can result in heartworm infection.
 Puppies need to start this heartworm prevention medication at 12 weeks of age, they will then need a booster at 6 month of age and then need repeat injections every year at the same time as their annual vaccinations.
-For more information on heartworm in pets, click on this link: Heartworm Prevention in Dogs
+For more information on heartworm in pets, click on this link: Heartworm Prevention in Dogs.

 Tick and flea prevention is also a must.
 The newer oral flea and tick preventatives and tick collars are highly effective and very safe.
 These products prevent these parasites for extended periods.
-Paralysis ticks can be rapidly fatal for dogs of any age, for more information on paralysis ticks visit our webpage here: Paralysis Tick Emergency Care
+Paralysis ticks can be rapidly fatal for dogs and cats of any age, for more information on paralysis ticks visit our webpage here: Paralysis Tick Emergency Care.

-Vaccinations are also imperative to prevent deadlyinfectious diseases such as parvovirus, distemper, hepatitis and infectiouscanine cough.
-During the vaccination consultation, the veterinarian will alsocomplete a full physical examination to ensure your puppy is healthy and fitfor vaccination.
-Puppies need vaccinations at 6-8 weeks of age, 10-12 weeks ofage and 14-16 weeks of age.
-After these vaccinations are completed your puppywill then be able to safely mix with older dogs at dog parks and public placeswithout the risk of acquiring these infectious diseases.
+Vaccinations are also imperative to prevent deadly infectious diseases such as parvovirus, distemper, hepatitis and infectious canine cough in puppies and feline herpesvirus, calicivirus and felinepanleukopenia in kittens.
+During the vaccination consultation, the veterinarian will also complete a health check examination to ensure your puppy or kitten is healthy and fit for vaccination.
+Puppies and kittens require vaccinations at 6-8 weeks of age, 10-12 weeks of age and 14-16 weeks of age.
+After these vaccinations are completed your puppy or kitten will then be able to safely mix with other pets at dog parks and public places without the risk of acquiring these infectious diseases.

 For more information about vaccinations visit this link: Dog Vaccinations.